-Academic director: Marco te Brömmelstroet
+Prof. Dr. Marco te Brömmelstroet

 This course follows a flipped classroom approach in which Amsterdam is both a story board and a lab.
 Experience and experiential learning are key components of the course.
 Students are encouraged to independently explore and examine the city through the lens of the learning material; to get inspiration, to struggle with concepts or to “translate lessons" to their local context.

 The course includes intimate discussions with the absolute leaders in fields ranging from sociology to transport engineering, and including influential academics and practitioners.
 To develop a rich understanding of a cycling city students engage in fieldwork, excursions, small group discussions and course projects.
 Seminal and recent contributions to the relevant literature are discussed throughout the course.